 “He said that it was in violation of school rules,” Hope added.
 “He was also saying profanity.”

 Further research revealed that Alkilani is also the chairman of the student senate finance committee, which is charged with doling out funds to student organizations.

 YAF reached out to the Alkilani who replied, “I did not violate any university or legal policy.
 Now go away.”

 In response to one twitter user, he said he stole the flags as an act of “protest against American imperialism and the 900,000 lives lost as a result of post 9/11 war.”

-According to students participating in the 9/11: Never Forget Project at WashU, Alkilani also tried to destroy the display Friday night.
+According to students participating in the 9/11: Never Forget Project at WashU, Alkilani also tried to destroy the display in the early hours of Saturday morning, around 1:oo am.
+He was seen throwing flags into trash cans and breaking the sticks of them, according to student witnesses.
 He was told to stop after campus police were called.
-After being caught this morning, campus police were notified once more.
+After being caught once again later this morning, campus police were notified once more.
 This time they warned Alkilani he would be arrested if he disrupted the display again.

 The stolen flags were eventually planted once more for the viewing and remembrance of everyone on campus.